richard-scryber/PaperworkDayDocs/docs/drawing_content.md

 ---
 layout: default
-title: Binding Content
+title: Drawing Content
 has_children: true
-nav_order: 5
+nav_order: 4
 ---

-# Binding Content
+# Drawing Content
 {: .no_toc }

-Paperwork uses handlebars syntax (by default), for dynamically binding values in any provided data to elements within the template, along with supporting repeating content and complex expresssions.
+Paperwork uses in document svg for drawing lines and diagrams.
+It is not (currently) full support svg support but the main static capabilities are there.

 <details open markdown="block">
   <summary>